skofic/environmental-services/notes/README.md

 - ***`std_terms`***: List of featured variables for the current time span.
 - ***`std_dataset_ids`***: List of featured datasets for the current time span.

-This service is useful when one needs to provide data for a selection of geometries: the summary data provides information regarding the amount of records, the start and end dates, the featured variables and the featured datasets.
+This service is useful when one needs to provide data for a selection of geometries: the *summary data* provides information regarding the *number of records*, the *start* and *end dates*, the *featured variables* and the *featured datasets*.
 This provides the necessary information to limit the information provided to the user.

-#### Unit geometry data summary by geometry and time span
+#### Metadata by geometry and time span

-This service will return the data summary of remote sensing data matching the query parameters provided in the body.
-The data will be grouped by geometry reference, `geometry_hash` and time span, `std_date_span`.
+This service will return the *data summary* of *remote sensing data* matching the query parameters provided in the body.
+The data will be grouped by *geometry reference*, `geometry_hash` and *time span*, `std_date_span`.

-The result will be one record for each geometry, within this record there will be one record for each time span with summary data regarding the current geometry and time span.
+The result will be *one record for each geometry*, *within this record* there will be *one sub-record for each time span* with summary data regarding the current geometry and time span.
 The result is structured as follows:

-- ***`geometry_hash`***: Geometry MD5 hash, or geometry record reference.
+- ***`geometry_hash`***: Geometry [MD5](https://en.wikipedia.org/wiki/MD5) hash, or geometry record reference.
 - ***`properties`***: Summary data for the current geometry grouped by time span, `std_date_span`:
     - ***`count`***: Number of records matched for the current geometry and time span.
     - ***`std_date_span`***: Current time span, `std_date_span_day`, `std_date_span_month` or `std_date_span_year`, for the current geometry.